ogradyc01/GoldenCheetah/UG_ChartTypes_Activities.md

 ## Heartrate vs Power

-This chart shows the distribution of HR and the distribution of power for the whole ride (on X-Axis (Power) / on Y-Axis (Heart Rate) - along with the HR/Power data points during the ride.
+This chart shows the distribution of HR and the distribution of power for the whole activity (on X-Axis (Power) / on Y-Axis (Heart Rate) - along with the HR/Power data points during the activity.

 ![HR vs Power](https://raw.githubusercontent.com/GoldenCheetah/GoldenCheetah/master/doc/wiki/HR_vs_Power.jpg)

 The distribution of HR and Power is shown proportional, but not with a specific scale.
 The mouse-over information on the bars is only relevant for the dimension (Power or Heart rate) of the axis.
 The seconds value is of no means.

-The set of colored points / the colored line in the center of the chart shows the development of the Power/Heart rate relationship over the time of the ride.
+The set of colored points / the colored line in the center of the chart shows the development of the Power/Heart rate relationship over the time of the activity.
 The determination approach and the relation to the chart parameters is outlined here:

 * Power/Heart rate data points for the plot are
-  * `Smooth` the ride data points (every second) are first "smoothed" by calculating the moving average value over the time period (in seconds) defined in this parameter
+  * `Smooth` the activity data points (every second) are first "smoothed" by calculating the moving average value over the time period (in seconds) defined in this parameter
   * Only data points where the heart rate is above 50 and power is between 50 and 500 watts are further considered
   * `HR Delay` shifts the heart rate by the given value (in seconds) - that means for a data point recorded at second in the rade "X" the heart rate from second 'X+HR Delay" is assigned
   * To reduce the number of data points shown on the plot, only every 10th point is plotted